 What are palm, claw, and fingertip mouse grips?

 Gaming mice are much like the shoes you wear in that there’s no real one-size-fits-all.
 You’ll want to pay attention to how you move your rodent around your mouse pad before you choose the right one for you.
 Here are the three main grip styles:

 - Palm grip: your palm sits on the back of the mouse.
 This is the least fatiguing but it’s not quite as versatile as other grips, relying more on full arm movements for precision.

 - Fingertip grip: you use your fingers to control the movements of the mouse without the aid of your palm.
-Your wrist can touch the surface below, but might hover above.
-This is the most fatiguing because it relies on lots of wrist movements, but also more precise than the palm grip.
+Your wrist can touch the surface below but might hover above.
+This is the most fatiguing because it relies on lots of wrist movements, but is also more precise than the palm grip.

 - Claw grip: a combination of the aforementioned two, this style is where you control the mouse with your fingertips but your wrist rests on the best gaming desk below.

 This is a debate that’s raged on since the first wireless gaming mice arrived on the scene, with wired previously offering a competitive advantage with their superior connection.
 Fortunately, grabbing a wireless gaming mouse no longer comes with the latency it used to, as 2.4GHz connections are so quick that you’ll barely notice a difference.

 Switching to a Bluetooth connection makes your battery last significantly longer and lets you swap between devices easily, but it comes with a noticeable amount of lag, which isn’t so bad when you’re working but can mean the difference between a win and a loss in FPS games.

 Pro gamers play for teams that are often sponsored by companies like Logitech, Razer, and SteelSeries.
 Breaking away from sponsorships, however, the mantra is the lighter a mouse is, the better, as it allows for swifter arm movements with minimal fatigue.